tral909/spring.boot.validation/README.md

 Spring Boot Validation
 -----
-This repo shows different ways how you can realize validation in web app
+This repo shows different ways how to implement DTO validation in Java web app based on Spring Framework